bitnami/charts/bitnami/ejbca/README.md

 ### Set Pod affinity

 This chart allows you to set custom Pod affinity using the `affinity` parameter.
-Find more information about Pod affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).
+Find more information about Pod affinity in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

 As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
 To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.

+### Configure a private registry

+The `image.tag` parameter allows specifying which image will be pulled for the chart, as described in the [documentation for using a different image version](https://docs.bitnami.com/kubernetes/apps/ejbca/configuration/change-image-version/).

+When configuring the `image.tag` parameter to use an image in a private registry, it is necessary to also [specify an image pull secret](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod).
+This image pull secret must be passed to the chart at deployment time using the `imagePullSecrets` parameter in a `values.yaml` file (it cannot be passed using the `--set` parameter).

+Refer to the [chart documentation for more information on configuring a private registry](https://docs.bitnami.com/kubernetes/apps/ejbca/configuration/configure-private-registry/).

 ## Persistence

 The [Bitnami EJBCA](https://github.com/bitnami/bitnami-docker-discourse) image stores the EJBCA data and configurations at the `/bitnami` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

-## Configure a private registry

-The `image.tag` parameter allows specifying which image will be pulled for the chart, as described in the [documentation for using a different image version](https://docs.bitnami.com/kubernetes/apps/ejbca/configuration/change-image-version/).

-When configuring the `image.tag` parameter to use an image in a private registry, it is necessary to also [specify an image pull secret](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod).
-This image pull secret must be passed to the chart at deployment time using the `imagePullSecrets` parameter in a `values.yaml` file (it cannot be passed using the `--set` parameter).

-Refer to the [chart documentation for more information on configuring a private registry](https://docs.bitnami.com/kubernetes/apps/ejbca/configuration/configure-private-registry/).

 ## Troubleshooting